Skip to main content

 3. External people, such as pen testers, needing access to our AWS accounts.

-We will ensure the role can be assumed in the same way as our other roles; either via GDS CLI or using a predictable name in the console.
+We will ensure that engineers can assume the role in the same way as our other roles; either with GDS CLI or using a predictable name in the console.

 Consequences